metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Each of these prompts have `?` which the user can type to get more information about prompt choices.

+Functions `ShouldProcess` and `ShouldContinue` do not support customizing command line help, for that reason there is `Approve-Execute` function which allows you to customize prompt help.

 ### In comment based help (module and script main documentation source)

 Functions that are part of a module or solo scripts must have comment based help.\
-Purpose of comment based help is for the end user or developer to learn what the codes does or to be able to run `Get-Help` on target function or script.
+Purpose of comment based help is for the end user or developer to learn what the code does or to be able to run `Get-Help` on target function, script or module.

 For examples, and comment based syntax see: